ziu1986/lesson-code-review/_episodes/03-distributed.md

 ---
 layout: episode
-title: Distributed version control and forking workflow
+title: Code review with GitHub exercise
-teaching: 20
+teaching: 10
-exercises: 40
+exercises: 50
 questions:
-  - How can we collaborate with people who we might not know yet?
+  - How can we collaborate with others within one repository?
-  - What is a fork?
-  - What is a pull request or merge request?
   - What is code review?
   - How do teams collaborate on GitHub or GitLab or Bitbucket?
 objectives:
   - Get a mental representation of what is happening on GitHub.
   - Get comfortable with the forking workflow.
 keypoints:
-  - Working with multiple remotes is not as scary as it looks.
-  - "`origin` is just an alias."
-  - We can add and remove remotes.
-  - We can call these aliases as we like.
-  - We synchronize remotes via the local clone.
-  - "To see all remotes use `git remote -v`."
+  - Do a code review through the GitHub interface.
-  - If you are more than one person contributing to a project, implement code review.
+  - Experience difficulties in beeing more than one person contributing to a project in pracsis
 ---

-## Distributed version control and forking workflow
+## Code review with GitHub exercise

 ### Forking layout